-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 Using

-data-i18n-key to find a matching key, and retrieve the string translation.
-With

-HTMLRewriter, it’s super easy to query elements, for instance, to find a data attribute, but as the name suggests, we can also rewrite elements: taking a translated string and directly inserting it into the HTML.
+HTMLRewriter, it is easy to query elements to accomplish tasks like finding a data attribute.
+However, as the name suggests, you can also rewrite elements by taking a translated string and directly inserting it into the HTML.

-Finally, it’s shockingly easy to introduce one more cool feature into this project: based on the
+Another feature of this project is based on the

-Accept-Language header, which exists on incoming requests, we can set the translation language per-request, allowing users from around the world to see a locally-relevant and translated page.
-Neat!
+Accept-Language header, which exists on incoming requests.
+You can set the translation language per request, allowing users from around the world to see a locally relevant and translated page.

 Using the HTML Rewriter API

-workers-site/index.js: our Workers application in this tutorial will live entirely in this file, so it’s important to be familiar with it.
+workers-site/index.js file.
+Your Workers application in this tutorial will live entirely in this file.

 Inside of this file, the default code for running a Workers Site has been provided.
 The crucial part of the generated code lives in the